-Match Reports courtesy of Central Coast Football MPL Recaps
+Match Reports courtesy of Central Cost Football MPL Recaps

 GAME #1 (05 APRIL 2025)